coderabbitai/coderabbit-docs/docs/guides/configure-coderabbit.md

      accepts glob pattern.
 Example:

      ```yaml
+     reviews:
        path_instructions:
          - path: "**/*.js"
            instructions:
-           "Review the JavaScript code for conformity with the Google JavaScript
+             "Review the JavaScript code for conformity with the Google
-           style guide, highlighting any deviations."
+             JavaScript style guide, highlighting any deviations."
          - path: "tests/**/*"
            instructions:
              "Assess the unit test code employing the Mocha testing framework.
              Test descriptions must be sufficiently detailed to clarify the
              purpose of each test."
      ```

    - **`auto_review`**: Manages settings for automated code reviews.